AdobeDocs/commerce-webapi/src/pages/get-started/gs-curl.md

 ---
-title: Use cURL to Run the Request | Getting Started with Web APIs
+title: Use cURL to Run the Request
 description: Explains how to use cURL.
 ---